uyuni-project/uyuni-rfc/0000-deb-repo-sync-gpg-check.md

 The signature verification must be done in `spacewalk-repo-sync` during repo syncing when the metadata is parsed.

-If the signature verification fails `spacewalk-repo-sync` must abort.
+If the verification of the repo metadata fails then `spacewalk-repo-sync` must abort and log an appropriate error into table `rhnChannelError`.

 # Drawbacks